-- 1. Move the machine to a level surface. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop. - 3.
+- Move the machine to a level surface. - 2.
+Shut off the engine and wait for all moving parts to stop. - 3.
 Disconnect the spark-plug wire.
-Refer to Replacing the Spark Plug (page 21).
+Refer to Replacing the Spark Plug (page 24).

 Checking the Engine-Oil Level

 Service Interval: Before each use or daily-Check the engine-oil level and add oil if necessary.